NathanJepson/WDAC-Framework/README.md

 Edit-WDACPolicy -PolicyName "Cashiers" -Enforce -Verbose
 ```

 If a policy fails to deploy on a particular device, for example, PowerShell remoting is not available, then you can use the `Restore-WDACWorkstations` cmdlet to fix it later.
+Additionally, if the `Deploy-WDACPolicies` cmdlet is used with the "-TestComputers" parameter, other non-test devices will be put into a "deferred" state until you use `Restore-WDACWorkstations` to deploy the most recent version on those deferred devices.

 Alternatively, you can make an allow-by-default policy (DenyList variant) which allows everything except for apps that you specifically block.
 You can create block rules based on the Get-WDACFiles cmdlet.
 (You might try using the FilePublisher or FileName parameter to block specific apps, so that you don't accidentally block all apps from a particular organization using publisher rules.)